CFP: “The Global Fantastic,” IAFA Online Conference

 Proposals not related to the conference theme are also welcome.

-The submission portal will open on June 1, 2022 – please watch out for the link in the next publicity blast.
-The deadline for proposals is June 30, 11:59 a.m.
-EST.
+To submit a proposal, see https://forms.gle/souxbD9SjvN769cJ6.
+The submission portal will remain open until the deadline.
+The deadline for proposals is June 30, 11:59 p.m.
+EDT.

 For a list of the IAFA Divisions and Division Heads, see https://iaftfita.wildapricot.org/Division-Heads.